 AQSG Endowment Grant

 AQSG is proud to offer grant opportunities funded entirely from earnings of the Endowment Fund.
 The grants are specific to outreach projects instead of quilt research and do not require membership in AQSG.
 Endowment Grants may be awarded to an individual, a group, an organization or institution with the best proposal for outreach projects that advance the mission of the American Quilt Study Group.
-The total amount available is determined annually and announced no later than December 1 each year.
-The amount available for distribution in 2017 is $5,000.
+This year, the Endowment Grant will award up to $2,000 for projects that have a lasting and tangible effect in supporting this purpose.

 The purpose of this research funding program is to fund quilt research.
 Of special interest are projects that will have an impact on quilt scholarship particularly in accurately documenting quilts, quiltmakers, textile production of quilt fabrics, quilt making techniques and the quilting industry, as well as matters relating to or documenting of material cultural influences on quiltmaking.
 All applications will be carefully reviewed, with the quality of the submitted proposal and the contribution to overall quilt scholarship, as the prime considerations in granting research funding.
 The Lucy Hilty Research Grant Fund may award up to $2,000 total monies in a given year.